hwray/PaintStageVR/README.md

 ## Acknowledgments

-Small pieces of the project are based on (but NOT copy-pasted from!) the work of others.
+Small pieces of the project are based on (but not copy-pasted from!) the work of others.

-* Parts of the DesktopControls.js code are based on the official [Three.js PointerLockControls example,](https://threejs.org/examples/#misc_controls_pointerlock) as well as the internal implementation of PointerLockControls itself.
-Major changes include:
+* Parts of the DesktopControls.js code are based on the official [Three.js PointerLockControls example.](https://threejs.org/examples/#misc_controls_pointerlock)
-	* Created Controls module to integrate SphericalCursor with keyboard movement and look controls.
-	* Reimplemented PointerLockControls to use arrow keys instead of mouse for looking.
-	* Reimplemented WASD controls and collisions to accomodate players of different heights/sizes, and more.

-* Parts of the Painter.js code are based on the official [Three.js Vive Paint example.](https://threejs.org/examples/#webvr_vive_paint) Enhancements include:
+* Parts of the Painter.js code are based on the official [Three.js Vive Paint example.](https://threejs.org/examples/#webvr_vive_paint)
-	* Added the ability to change the paint stroke thickness.
-	* Adapted paint controls to use SphericalCursor and DesktopControls instead of Vive controllers.
-	* Implemented full network replication of all painted objects, and more.

 * JSON models are courtesy of the official Three.js examples, as well as Chris Milk's [ROME / 3 Dreams of Black project.](http://www.ro.me/tech/)